Vanni-927/Prooforaa/README.md

 Integrate a web scraper that automatically checks for similar designs online.

 Expand blockchain storage to include multiple file types and metadata references.

+📜 Smart Contract: ProoforaDesignRegistry

+The ProoforaDesignRegistry smart contract is deployed on the Aptos Blockchain and serves as the backbone of Proofora’s ownership verification system.
+It securely records each design’s unique hash, along with the creator’s wallet address and timestamp, ensuring transparent and tamper-proof proof of ownership.

+Contract Details:

+Module: design_registry

+Package Name: ProoforaDesignRegistry

+Version: 1.0.0

+Blockchain: Aptos (Testnet)

+Upgrade Policy: Compatible

+Source Digest: 10BF1952AA7A87A50ACDB712061A9C03264818AC3020C35D8DAE078322767428

+Core Responsibilities:

+Register unique design hashes linked to creator wallet addresses.

+Store immutable timestamps for each registration.

+Enable public verification of design authenticity via on-chain queries.

+Maintain upgradability and security using Aptos Move’s modular architecture.

+Integration with Proofora:

+When a user uploads a design, its SHA-256 hash is generated.

+This hash, along with metadata (timestamp and wallet ID), is sent to the design_registry module.

+The frontend (React) and backend (Node.js) communicate through API calls that interact with Aptos using the Aptos SDK and CLI.

+The blockchain record is then reflected in the user’s Proofora dashboard, displaying verified ownership and transaction details

 🧩 Tech Stack